sdvhaute/MyCeramics.github.io/README.md

 - Add other parameters such as: form, type of clay, type of glaze, starting weight of your clay, dimensions and additional notes

 <img src="/images/createNewProjectPart1.png"  width="500">
 <img src="/images/createNewProjectPart2.png"  width="500">

 ## 3/ Detailed view of a project

 - keep track of the stage of your ceramic project: thrown, trimmed, biscuit baked, glazed and finished after a glaze fire
-- the app track which stage has been finished and when
+- the app tracks which stages have been finished and when

 <img src="/images/showPage.png"  width="800">